Chromatin Structure and Genome Stability

 email ~ LinkedIn profile

-I grew up in sunny Riyadh, Saudi Arabia where I completed a BSc. in Clinical Laboratory Sciences at King Saud University.
-During my undergraduate study I did an internship at Prof. Vincent Dion’s lab where I investigated the role of the NuRD complex in trinucleotide repeat instability as a model to understand the connection between chromatin structure and DNA repair mechanisms and have since been fascinated by chromatin.
+I grew up in sunny Riyadh, Saudi Arabia, where I completed a BSc. in Clinical Laboratory Sciences at King Saud University.
+During my undergraduate study, I did an internship at Prof. Vincent Dion's lab where I investigated the role of the NuRD complex in trinucleotide repeat instability as a model to understand the connection between chromatin structure and DNA repair mechanisms.
+I also worked at Prof. Valerio Orlando's lab on a project investigating the role of lncRNA MALAT1 in mediating chromatin interactions.

 Patrick Kearns